-Using cross picking, it might not be totally necessary to increase the size of your existing batch fulfilment system to meet your need for speed.
+Using a Cross picking system, it might not be totally necessary to increase the size of your existing batch fulfillment system to meet your need for speed.
 Higher throughput rates can be accomplished using the same floor space with the same order picking technology by adding a cross picking system to your existing batch picking system.

-A clever twist on batch picking, Cross Picking doubles batch sizes for a big throughput boost within the same footprint.
+A clever twist on batch picking, Cross picking systems double the batch order sizes for a big throughput boost within the same footprint.
 This “batch picking on steroids” approach can increase picking speeds by 30% over traditional batch picking strategies.
-Cross Picking Systems allow orders to be filled from two zones without physically moving the order totes from zone to zone – basically you’re allowing an operator to pick from one zone but put into two zones.
+Cross picking allows orders to be filled from two zones without physically moving the order totes from zone to zone – basically you’re allowing an operator to pick from one zone but put into two zones.

-The concept is simple: Two pick zones — comprised of horizontal or vertical carousels or vertical lift modules (VLMs) — are positioned face-to-face.
+The concept is simple: Two pick zones — comprised of Vertical Buffer Modules, Vertical Lift Modules, Vertical Carousel Modules or Horizontal Carousel Modules — are positioned face-to-face.
 In the middle of the two pick zones is a batch station consisting of a side-by-side roller conveyor with a series of alternately angled flow racks (also called slides) on top.
 Atop the conveyor and beneath the slides sit two rows of order totes, back-to-back — one for each pick zone.
 The entire system is light-directed.